johnMcFadyen/vdc/best-practices-vdc.md

 - more common scenario is where Central IT and PROD group are the same for every LOB and devops is arranged in sub-teams based on type of workload.
 In this case some Azure subscriptions can be shared across a list of LOBs.

 In all scenarios, and in particular in all production deployments, is strongly recommended to lock the resource group to avoid human mix-up and consequent accidental deletion of resources.
-The diagram below report a basic example of vDC structure with few Azure components in the hub and spokes.

-			Fig. 12: example of vDC structure

 ####Component Type: Infrastructure